ap0llo/mddocs/docs/api/DemoProject/DemoClass/Indexers/Item.md

 public string this[int x, int y] { get; }
 ```

+### Remarks

+Remarks allow specification of more detailed information about a member, in this case the indexer. supplementing the information specified in the summary.

+For overloaded members, there is a separate "Remarks" section for every overload.

 ## Item\[int\]

 An example of an indexer with a single parameter.